Nate Lowe Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.55 team ERA ranks 21st across all MLB pitching staffs.
+- The Angels' 4.60 team ERA ranks 23rd among all MLB pitching staffs.

-- His most recent time out was on Tuesday against the San Francisco Giants, when the lefty threw 6 2/3 innings, surrendering two earned runs while allowing five hits.
+- Angels pitchers combine to give up 151 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The 26-year-old has a 4.10 ERA and 7.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .250 to opposing hitters.
+- The right-hander last pitched on Wednesday against the San Francisco Giants, when he tossed six innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.